drevantonder/drevan.me/content/articles/my-awesome-list.md

 ## Websites and Resources

 - [CSS-Tricks](https://css-tricks.com/) - The name says it all.
 I find myself using this a lot.
-- [Stack Overflow](https://stackoverflow.com/) - Woudln't be a list of resources without Stack Overflow.
+- [Stack Overflow](https://stackoverflow.com/) - Wouldn't be a list of resources without Stack Overflow.